 Are you the type of person who likes staying in places that are a little bit spooky and mysterious?
 Places where you’d almost be happy to be kept awake by unexplained sights and sounds?
-If so, you’ll appreciate my list of the most haunted hotels in Savannah, Georgia.
+If so, then you’ll appreciate my list of the most haunted hotels in Savannah, Georgia.

 Note: This guide contains affiliate links to my trusted travel partners.

-My name is Erin, and I authored the Savannah First-Timer’s Guide.
-It’s a handy ebook that encompasses all of my most helpful tips about the city.
+If you’re new around here, my name is Erin, and I authored the Savannah First-Timer’s Guide.
+It’s an ebook that combines my most helpful tips about the city into one handy downloadable guide.

 You might also be interested in:

-🏚️ What’s the Most Haunted Bed and Breakfast in Savannah, Georgia?
+👻 What’s the Most Haunted Bed and Breakfast in Savannah, Georgia?

 Quick Guide to Haunted Hotels in Savannah